WHY ONE IS SCREENED OUT AT SSB

 Let me give you a common example.

 Suppose, you go to buy a gold coin.
 The jeweler hands you the coin and you look at it in awe, by its glittering external appearance.
 By chance, you happen to slide your fingers over it and notice some particles coming off.
-Now in doubt, you further slightly rub the coin and find there is only a gold polish upon the surface and observing underneath, you found it to be made of some other metal.
+Now in doubt, you further slightly rub the coin and find there is only a gold polish upon the surface Observing underneath, you found it to be made of some other metal.
 Frankly tell me, would you like to buy such a coin?

 This is exactly the same way, the SSB’s function as a whole.
 They just slide their fingers over the aspirants using their primary techniques ( Stage I screening) and see the particles of artificial behaviour coming off.
 Moreover, they rub you over and above, thus revealing your unnatural and facade personality ( Stage II testing).